apecloud/kubeblocks/cmd/reloader/README.md

 ```

-# 7. License
+# 3. License

-Reloader is under the Apache 2.0 license.
+Reloader is under the AGPL 3.0 license.
 See the [LICENSE](../../LICENSE) file for details.